yonis-savary/sharp-php/Docs/logic/requests-and-responses.md

 // Generate a JSON response
 $response = Response::json($myObject);

-// Generate a Response that transfert a file to the client
+// Generate a Response that transfer a file to the client
 $response = Response::file("/path/to/my/file.txt");

 // Generate a Response that redirect the Client